-Based on the size and type of this generation, the applicable DNCP Standards and the minimum load ratios applicable for this installation, the following requirements must be met in their entirety before permission to parallel operations can be granted:
+Based on the size and type of this generation, the applicable DNCP Standards and the minimum ratios applicable for this installation, the following requirements will need to be met before parallel operations can be granted:

-- 1. Installation of a Dominion owned Automatic Line Recloser (ALR) at the point of common coupling (PCC) with all required relaying (described in table 4 below) at the DG owner expense.
-The ALR should provide another isolation point by taking the DG owner off-line during hot line work. - 2.
-Installation of an additional Dominion owned Protective Relaying (SEL-735 Power Quality package) at the PCC (Dominion Metering Instrument Transformer Cabinet) with all required metering/relay functionality at the DG owner expense.
-The power source (single phase, 120 V ac) to this Power Monitor shall be supplied from a 2 kVA or larger Station Service (19.919kV 120 V ac) source (low exposure) independent of any other generation, load or exposure.
-Such Protective Relaying should aid in the determination of on-going harmonic levels among other information regarding the interconnection site as well as providing a trip initiation to the ALR when either harmonic standard limits are exceeded or other undesirable conditions are detected. - 3.
-The following additional substation upgrades will be required (if not currently existing) prior to Parallel Operation: - a.
-Installation of a three (3) Phase Bus Potential (PTs) on Bus #2 - b.
-Upgrade of relaying on circuit 303 to include the directionality function - c.
-Modification to the Transformer #2 lockout (86T2) relay functionality (as well as relay resets) to remove all sources for a Bus and Transformer lockout. - d.
-Addition of SEL-451 DG relay panel to be used with the existing 115 kV, three phase, line couplers at the high side of Transformer #2 (SC3P1) to provide $3E_0/3V_0$ functionality.
-The Line PTs will be used as an input to trip the Circuit 303 relay for $3E_0/3V_0$ to clear all potential sources to a fault.
-Additionally, PT will be applied to the distribution line (like a Dead Line Reclosing PT) and used in conjunction with the Bus #2 PTs to allow circuit breakers, after a $3E_0/3V_0$ Trip, to reclose for the condition of a Hot high side bus and a dead distribution line (requiring circuit relay logic)
+- Installation of a Dominion owned Automatic Line Recloser (ALR) at the point of common coupling (PCC) with all required relaying functions (Table 3) at the DG owner expense. - 2.
+Installation of additional Dominion owned Protective Relaying (SEL-735 Power Quality package) at the PCC (Dominion Metering Instrument Transformer Cabinet) with all required metering/relay functionality.
+The power source (single phase, 120 Vac) to this Power Monitor shall be supplied from a 2 kVA or larger Station Service (19,920 120 Vac) source (low exposure) independent of any other generation, load or exposure.
+Such Protective Relaying should aid in the determination of on-going harmonic levels along with other information regarding the interconnection site as well as providing a trip initiation to the ALR when either harmonic standard limits are exceeded or other undesirable conditions are detected. - 3.
+Installation of a DG owner wye-grounded (primary) / delta (secondary) grounding transformer to keep the DNCP system effectively grounded in an islanded situation where the Electric Power System (EPS) protection device has operated and the PV-inverter system protection has not.
+The wye-grounded (primary) / delta (secondary) grounding transformer increases total fault current contribution, as well as increases Electric Power System (EPS) operating time during ground faults.
+In order to reduce such fault contribution and maintain DNCP's protective relay's sensitivity, a neutral resistance will be required on the DG owner's grounding transformer (i.e. transformer neutral path).
+Such an addition is meant to limit ground current (3l0) while keeping the DNCP system effectively grounded.
+The DG owner's